Changing Your Sleeping Habits: 5 Ways To Fix Your Sleep Cycle

-So, in order to not let your brain dictate your sleep, try not to be very strict with whatever time you wake up on weekdays.
+So, to not let your brain dictate your sleep, try not to be very strict with whatever time you wake up on weekdays.

-Now, we do not suggest that you make drastic changes and get late for work but a difference of 30 minutes here and there can be incorporated in your lifestyle.
+Now, we do not suggest that you make drastic changes and get late for work but a difference of 30 minutes here and there can be incorporated into your lifestyle.

 This way, when you have to sleep on Sunday night, you don’t have to panic about not getting sleep on time and waking up late.

 Your brain will be accustomed to waking you up at different timings.
 Hence the wear and tear and ‘Monday blues’ will not affect you drastically.

 While all of the above can help set your sleep time back on track, it is important to consult your doctor if you have more intense sleeping issues & get on any medication that cures sleep disorders.

 Treatments such as light or sound therapy are also considered a good option for people struggling with sleep but it is best when it comes from a certified professional.